 Helping the UK government to support safe, secure and thriving oceans

 For many developing coastal nations, the collection of marine geospatial data is vital to supporting sustainable economic growth and protecting communities from the effects of climate change.
-And as we enter the UN Decade of Ocean Science for Sustainable Development, bringing together this data and building new partnerships to make the most of it has never been more important.
+And as we enter the UN Decade of Ocean Science for Sustainable Development, bringing together this data and building new partnerships that help us to use the environment responsibly has never been more important.

 To support these efforts, our teams work with communities around the world to not only improve marine data collection but also build their understanding of the marine environment.
-This enables authorities to build their marine economies, protect vital ecosystems, and combat the threat of coastal inundation.
+This enables authorities to build their marine economies sustainably, protect vital ecosystems, and combat the threat of coastal inundation.

 The blue economy is a vast and almost completely untapped well of economic and social potential, estimated to grow to a value of £3.2 trillion by 2030.
 Working with government and commercial organisations, we’re helping to support this growth by unlocking access to marine geospatial data.
 This work includes initiatives such as our ADMIRALTY Marine Innovation Programme which is helping companies develop new solutions for the maritime community across areas including offshore renewable energy, marine insurance, ecosystem services and more.